nationalarchives/tdr-dev-documentation/manual/tdr-create-aws-instructure-setup.md

    For example setup AWS accounts for "intg", "staging" and "production" environments

-3. Add the TDR "environment" AWS account ids to the parameter store in the TDR "management" AWS account with the following names:
+3. Add the TDR "environment" AWS account ids and the cost centre for the TDR application to the parameter store in the TDR "management" AWS account with the following names:

    * Integration Account: /mgmt/intg_account
    * Staging Account: /mgmt/staging_account
    * Production Account: /mgmt/prod_account
+   * Cost Centre: /mgmt/cost_centre

 ## B. Setup Terraform Backend